Däschlein-Gessner Group

 Prerequisites: Current Master and PhD students with expiriences in Natural Sciences, Medical Sciences or related topics of Engineering

-The results will be announced at the end of December 2024.
+The results will be announced at the end of March 2025.
+The following selection period will be open at the end of summer 2025.

 Download